PR Cycle Time

 Understand the flow of a PR from commit to merge

-PR Cycle time measures the median time your Pull Requests are in three different stages: First Commit/Activity to PR, Waiting, and Review.
+PR Cycle time measures the median time your Pull Requests are in three different stages: Dev, Waiting, and Review.

 The first phase looks at how long the particular PR was in development.
 However, there are different lenses to look at software development.
 Some leaders prefer to see how quickly a commit makes it to the main branch (First Commit), others want to capture the time spent in doing development by looking at when work actually started, using Jira data (First Activity).
 In the Build page, this choice can be changed to explore the other option.